coffeecodeconverter/SquidScripts/README.md

-Secondly, download the "SquidScripts" from this repository copy the entire squid Scripts folder somewhere on your machine. or keep them in the root of your Squid Install Dir, doesnt matter. but keep them in the SAME STRUCTURE they're in!!
+Secondly, download the "SquidScripts" from this repository

+copy the entire squid Scripts folder somewhere on your machine. or keep them in the root of your Squid Install Dir, doesnt matter.

+but keep them in the SAME STRUCTURE they're in!!

 (the installConfig.bat file expects certain files in certain places)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Just Run the "InstallConfig.bat" as ADMIN
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+If you're worried about running some random batch file from the internet as admin, i assure you, this does only and exatly whats it says on the Tin.

+but, you can always:
+- run in a VM first
+- Paste it into chatGPT / claude / Gemini / CoPilot / ANY ai you can think of and get it to verify for you for speed.
+- open the scripts in notepad and check them yourself.

+  i created these to make it easier for myself, given the numerous extra little steps you have to do.

+  and thought, why not share it with the world.

+  simple as that